Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Note: The data above was tested in a laboratory environment.
 The actual operating time may have a 10% margin of error.

 ---
 ### Can SwitchBot Floor Cleaning Robot S10 Clean Under the Sofa?

-The S10 robot stands at approximately 125 mm tall, including its laser sensor.
-This compact height allows it to clean under sofas, cabinets, and beds—anywhere it can fit, it can clean.
+Including the height of the laser sensor, the overall height of the S10 robot is approximately 115mm.
+However, to ensure more stable cleaning performance, please use it to clean under furniture, such as sofas, with a clearance of at least 130mm from the floor.

 ![image](https://github.com/user-attachments/assets/9f064b20-3e98-4756-ac24-7740aba76077)